What can be done to stop SPAM email from becoming incidents?

 Generally, bulk mail messages (spam) are automatically removed by the techmail utility, which checks to see if the originating mail server is the type commonly used for sending out mass mailings.
 The odds are good that many messages of this type are already being removed before they come into your Oracle B2C Service application.

 The best way to avoid receiving spam email is to use a dedicated spam filtering tool.

-Barracuda spam filtering is provided for mailboxes that are hosted by Oracle B2C Service.
+Spam filtering is provided for mailboxes that are hosted by Oracle B2C Service.
 You can configure spam filtering for each of your hosted mailboxes.
-For more information, refer to Answer ID 2345: Barracuda Spam filters on hosted Service mailboxes.
+For more information, refer to Answer ID 11713: Managing the new Spam Quarantine.

 If you are using a mailbox that is not hosted by Oracle B2C Service, it is strongly recommended that you use an external spam filtering utility.
 This will not only reduce the amount of unwanted email that you will receive, but also the chance that a mal-formatted spam message will disrupt the processing of valid email.

 Within your Oracle B2C Service application, each mailbox has discard fields which allow you to filter email based on content.